-Alfred University students will have the opportunity to learn firsthand about humanitarian work from one of the leaders in the field.
+Alfred University students will have the opportunity to learn firsthand about humanitarian work from one of the

 On Sept.
 27 and 28, Project HOPE president and CEO John P. Howe, III will visit the AU campus, meet with students and give the Sept.
-28 Bergren
+28 Bergren Forum, titled "Medical Diplomacy."

-Forum, titled "Medical Diplomacy."
-Howe's visit to campus will be sponsored by AU's chapter of Phi Beta Kappa.
+Howe's visit to campus will be sponsored by AU's chapter of Phi Beta